aravbj/arav-arnold-cm/README.md

-# Solutions to Mathematical Methods of Classical Mechanics by V.A.Arnold
+# Solutions to Mathematical Methods of Classical Mechanics by V.I.Arnold

 ## Status
 **Under Construction**